Posts

 Image

 A change of pace indeed.
 Driving into London wasn't too bad considering we were travelling in peak time.
 We pulled up in a lovely leafy street and found ourselves in a little oasis in a very ordinary part of Chiswick.
-(Pronounced Chizz-ick) Initially, we were to look after one dog and we ended up with two... of the most dysfunctional dogs we have had the pleasure to look after.
-The owner and her friend briefed us on the dogs when we got there and it was then we realised, we couldn't just leave.
-If there is a problem with sits, it's that sometimes you don't get the full story about the pet(s) until you get there or, find out for yourself.
-Harvey Teddy As cute as they looked, both had a habit of indiscriminately snapping at us for no good reason.
-Teddy is a rescue, one can understand but Harvey...
-Oh well, we've had a good run with sits to date and being just small dogs, it was more of a nuisance than a danger.
-Chiswick itself was nothing to speak of either.
-I coul...
+(Pron.
+Chizzick) Initially, we were to look after one dog and we ended up with two.
+Two of the most dysfunctional dogs we've had the pleasure to care for.
+The owner and her friend briefed us on the dogs and it was then we realised that we couldn't just leave.
+If there is a problem with sits, it's that sometimes you don't get the full story about the pet(s) until you get there, or find out for yourself.
+Harvey, cute but temperamental.
+Teddy, a 12 year old rescue with behavioural problems.
+As cute as they looked, both had a habit of indiscriminately snapping at us for no good reason.
+Teddy is a rescue, one can understand, but Harvey?
+We'd had a good run with sits to date and being just small dogs, they were more of a nuisance than a danger.
+Chisw...